 Since children never sleep anyway, you may as well just ship them off to Ibiza to make that crazy DJ money.
 The Dato DUO is a cleverly designed synthesizer from the Netherlands designed to keep 2 kids entertained at once by making literal house music.
 One side of the board is a “flashy” sequencer with keyboard-like buttons for playing/looping a melody.
 The other side is a “gritty-sounding” synthesizer with 2 large sliders and dual touch pads – one to add percussion, the other to achieve an “aggressive bit crusher” effect.
 Only this one doesn’t need a bag of frozen peas and a few days off of work.

 Designed especially with your kid in mind, Cinemood is a digital projector that’s built into a 3.14-inch cube and connects to the cloud via Wi-Fi and your phone via Bluetooth.
-The obvious upgrade over your phone is screen size, as it can project a movie up to 100-inches on a white wall; that’s 250 times bigger than your phone, so it must be 250 times better.
+The obvious upgrade over your phone is screen size, as the holiday gift can project a movie up to 100-inches on a white wall; that’s 250 times bigger than your phone, so it must be 250 times better.
 Cinemood also comes loaded with 50 cartoons — worthwhile stuff like Winnie-the-Pooh and Treasure Island — and there’s even a sleep timer, so you could theoretically ditch the books once a week, point it at the nursery ceiling, and use it like a 21st Century mobile while you do something else.
 Like eat a meal in peace.

 Urbanears Humlan Washable Headphones